Localization in China: 3 Steps to Enter the Market in 2023

 While Google might be able to get the basic content translated right, it could also translate content into something really awkward or even culturally offensive, which will hurt your brand.

-When it comes to content, always trust your local partner or in-house team for content.
+When it comes to content, always advise your local team or PR agency in China.
 This is very important as China has very strict advertising policies, brands against these rules will pay high price.
 For example, words such as “best”, “NO.1” or “most effective” are considered as inductive and are prohibited from using in social media, online ads and print ads.,etc. Some media platforms and e-commerce such as TikTok, iQiyi, Taobao also have their own policies for advertising.

 When it comes to brand localization, international marketers need to take time to learn, study, and understand the local culture, market, and consumers.
 Global marketing team also need to trust their local team and partners in order to achieve sustainable growth in China.